ejazhussain/blog/source/_posts/Import-Terms-From-CSV.md

 <strong>Requirement:</strong> Import terms to term set in SharePoint Online from a CSV file using PowerShell.

 Here is my sample csv file.
-[Click here](groups.csv) to download sample csv file
+[Click here](groups.csv) to download.

 {% asset_img samplecsv.png %}
 <!-- ![ScreenShot](samplecsv.png) -->

-<strong>Assumptions:</strong> Make sure TermSets are presents in the term store.
+<strong>Assumptions:</strong> Make sure TermSets are present in the term store.
 Probably i could also add code to check if term already exist etc. But for now i am keeping it simple.